kuma0128/GTFO_mod_wai/profile/README.md

 ## NOTE

-- If the game cannot be started or if an error occurs, please try to recreate a r2modman profile.
+- If the game fails to start or an error occurs, please try recreating your r2modman profile.

 ## Collaborator